argonne-lcf/user-guides/docs/services/jenkins.md

 </figure>

 ### Nodes
-Each CI project will have an assigned node for execution.
+Each Jenkins project will have an assigned node for execution.
 Nodes execute jobs defined within a project, typically on the target system’s login node.
-Currently there are CI nodes configured for HPC systems Theta and Cooley, as well as non-HPC nodes with 32 cores (Intel Xeon Processor E5-2683 v4) and 128 GB RAM for generic x86 processing with access to the Mira shared filesystems.
+Currently there are Jenkins nodes configured for HPC systems Theta and Cooley, as well as non-HPC nodes with 32 cores (Intel Xeon Processor E5-2683 v4) and 128 GB RAM for generic x86 processing with access to the Mira shared filesystems.

 In the example below, the node for this project is named ‘TestFromJanet2-Theta.
-Jobs and pipeline steps triggered from Jenkins will execute on the TestFromJanet2-Theta node which has been configured to use host: thetalogin1 and will use the project’s CI user ID (provided during on-boarding) to execute scripts or code just as if the end user had logged into the thetalogin1 node and executed the same set of actions manually from the command line.
+Jobs and pipeline steps triggered from Jenkins will execute on the TestFromJanet2-Theta node which has been configured to use host: thetalogin1 and will use the project’s Jenkin's user ID (provided during on-boarding) to execute scripts or code just as if the end user had logged into the thetalogin1 node and executed the same set of actions manually from the command line.

 <figure markdown>
   ![CI slaves screenshot](files/02-ci-003.png){ width="700" }